 To file a claim against the State of California, a county government, or a municipal government agency, the injury victim must give notice of his or her claim.6 This may include filing a report or sending a letter which may suffice as notice, so long as it contains all of the necessary requirements.
 However, many agencies and municipalities have claim forms that individuals can fill out to provide notice of the claim.

-An attorney at the Shouse Law Group can ensure you meet all of the claim requirements, including making sure you file your claim in within the appropriate time limit.
+An attorney at the Shouse Law Group can ensure you meet all of the filing requirements, including making sure you file your claim in within the appropriate time limit.
 Failure to properly file a claim or filing the claim too late could mean your claim will be denied.

 3.1 What information does my claim have to include?